Renaissance Fest! Great fun for one and all

 For some, it’s a tradition.
 One couple says they’ve been gracing the RenFest grounds for almost 30 years.

-“We have been coming here since the ’90s and it’s just a fun free way to enjoy yourself, meet lots of great people great vendors, great food, all around just a fantastic place to bring your family to and have a really great day,” said Lady Julie.
+“We have been coming here since the ’90s and it’s just a fun free way to enjoy yourself, meet lots of great people, great vendors, great food, all around just a fantastic place to bring your family and have a really great day,” said Lady Julie.

 Many first-timers grabbed a turkey leg and greeted the queen as she promenaded about on her way to tea with the Mad Hatter.